Convex-Dev/design/docs/cad/003_encoding/README.md

 Values `0xb0` and `0xb1` are already reserved for the two boolean values, though an application MAY repurpose these as single byte values (along with `0x00` and `0x10`) providing these values are not needed for some other purpose.

+Fun Idea: A 1-byte Lisp where `0x10` is an opening paren, `0x00` is a closing paren and `0xb0 - 0xbf` are the allowable tokens.

 ### `0xc0`-`0xcf` Codes

-Codes are values intended to represent values requiring special coded interpretation.
+Codes are values tagged with another value.

 ```
-`0xcn` <Code Ref> <Value Ref>
+`0xcz` <Code Ref> <Value Ref>

 Where:
 - <Code Ref> is any value indicating what code is being used
 - <Value Ref> is any value representing the coded payload
-- n = a hex value from 0-15
+- z = a hex value from 0-15
 ```

+Codes are intended for applications to represent values requiring special interpretation depending on the code used. e.g. the code could be used to represent the MIME content type for a Blob of data.

 Applications SHOULD use a small code value (e.g. a small Long, or a Byte Flag) to specify the precise type of value being encoded, and a corresponding value that is meaningful for the given code value.

-Applications MAY in addition use the hex digit `n` to further disambiguate code types.
+Applications MAY in addition use the hex digit `z` to further disambiguate code types.
 In combination with the 18 valid one byte encodings, this gives a reasonably generous 288 distinct code types before another byte is required.

-Fun Idea: A 1-byte Lisp where `0x10` is an opening paren, `0x00` is a closing paren and `0xb0 - 0xbf` are the allowable tokens.

 ### `0xd0`-`0xdf` Data Records

-Data Records are record types where every field value is encoded.
+Data Records are record types where every field value is encoded (densely coded).

 ```
-`0xdn` <VLQ Count=z> <Continues as Vector Encoding>
+`0xdz` <VLQ Count=n> <Continues as Vector Encoding>

 Where:
-- n = a hex value from 0-15
+- z = a hex value from 0-15
-- z = the number of fields in the record
+- n = the number of fields in the record
 ```

 Data Record encoding is exactly the same as a Vector, with the exception of the tag byte.
+Note that if there are more than 16 fields, this means there will be a child cells which are Vectors.

-Applications MAY in use the hex digit `n` and/or the field length `z` to distinguish record types.
-If this is insufficient, applications SHOULD use the first or the last field value to indicate the type.
+Applications MAY use the hex digit `z` and/or the field count `n` to distinguish record types.
+If this is insufficient, applications MAY use the first or the last field value to indicate the type, or embed a Data Record as a coded value (`0xCz`) to tag with an arbitrary type.

+The intention of Data records is that applications may interprest

 ### `0xff` Illegal